-- Any director who is attested by the board to be a non-independent NED; - Any director specifically designated as a representative of a shareholder of the company; - Any director who is also an employee or executive of a significant[1] shareholder of the company; - Any director who is also an employee or executive of a subsidiary, associate, joint venture, or company that is affiliated with a significant[1] shareholder of the company; - Any director who is nominated by a dissenting significant shareholder, unless there is a clear lack of material[2] connection with the dissident, either currently or historically; - Beneficial owner (direct or indirect) of at least two percent of the company's stock, either in economic terms or in voting rights (this may be aggregated if voting power is distributed among more than one member of a defined group, e.g., family members who beneficially own less than two percent individually, but collectively own more than two percent), unless market best practice dictates a lower ownership and/or disclosure threshold (and in other special market-specific circumstances); - Government representative; - Currently provides or has provided (or a relative[3] provides) professional services[4] to the company, to an affiliate of the company, or to an individual officer of the company or of one of its affiliates in the latest fiscal year in excess of USD 10,000 per year; - Represents customer, supplier, creditor, banker, or other entity with which the company maintains transactional/commercial relationship (unless company discloses information to apply a materiality test[5]); - Any director who has a conflicting relationship with the company, including but not limited to cross-directorships with executive directors or the chairman of the company; - Relative[3] of a current employee or executive of the company or its affiliates; - Relative[3] of a former employee or executive of the company or its affiliates; - A new appointee elected other than by a formal process through the General Meeting (such as a contractual appointment by a substantial shareholder); - Founder/co-founder/member of founding family but not currently an employee or executive; - Former employee or executive (five-year cooling off period); - Years of service is generally not a determining factor unless it is recommended best practice in a market and/or in extreme circumstances, in which case it may be considered. - Any additional relationship or principle considered to compromise independence under local corporate governance best practice guidance.
+- Any director who is attested by the board to be a non-independent NED; - Any director specifically designated as a representative of a shareholder of the company; - Any director who is also an employee or executive of a significant[1] shareholder of the company; - Any director who is also an employee or executive of a subsidiary, associate, joint venture, or company that is affiliated with a significant[1] shareholder of the company; - Any director who is nominated by a dissenting significant shareholder, unless there is a clear lack of material[2] connection with the dissident, either currently or historically; - Beneficial owner (direct or indirect) of at least two percent of the company's stock, either in economic terms or in voting rights (this may be aggregated if voting power is distributed among more than one member of a defined group, e.g., family members who beneficially own less than two percent individually, but collectively own more than two percent), unless market best practice dictates a lower ownership and/or disclosure threshold (and in other special market-specific circumstances); - Government representative; - Currently provides or has provided (or a relative[3] provides) professional services[4] to the company, to an affiliate of the company, or to an individual officer of the company or of one of its affiliates in the latest fiscal year in excess of USD 10,000 per year; - Represents customer, supplier, creditor, banker, or other entity with which the company maintains transactional/commercial relationship (unless company discloses information to apply a materiality test[5]); - Any director who has a conflicting relationship with the company, including but not limited to cross-directorships with executive directors or the chairman of the company; - Relative[3] of a current employee or executive of the company or its affiliates; - Relative[3] of a former employee or executive of the company or its affiliates; - A new appointee elected other than by a formal process through the General Meeting (such as a contractual appointment by a substantial shareholder); - Founder/co-founder/member of founding family but not currently an employee or executive; - Former employee or executive (five-year cooling off period); - Any director with a tenure of more than 10 years on the board. - Any additional relationship or principle considered to compromise independence under local corporate governance best practice guidance.